The Inground Pool Pop Up: What It Is, Why It Happens, and How to Prevent It

 No matter where you live, you have a water table—and it hardly stays in one place, depending on the time of year.
 During the late winter and spring, when snow (if you have it) begins to melt and you get that nice, consistent spring rain, water sinks into your soil and your water table rises.
 Since spring plants react to the moisture and start to suck up the water, and summers are usually more dry, you can expect the water table to fall during the summer—unless you live somewhere that gets serious monsoons.

-You can find information about recorded water tables in your located through the U.S. Geological Survey’s National Water Information System (NWIS), which has measurements made in the present and past, and The National Groundwater Monitoring Network, which is a compilation of groundwater monitoring from federal, state, and local groundwater networks across the nation.
+You can find information about recorded water tables in your area through the U.S. Geological Survey’s National Water Information System (NWIS), which has measurements made in the present and past, and The National Groundwater Monitoring Network, which is a compilation of groundwater monitoring from federal, state, and local groundwater networks across the nation.
+Water table depth and water level data are monitored across the country, and these measurements are important for all types of ground pools to assess ground water conditions and potential risks.
 This should give you a good sense of whether you have a high water table—and if you do, you’re going to want to be extra careful when choosing when to drain your pool.

 When Does the Pool Pop Up Happen?